StevenBlack/intl/readme.md

 table.

-**Internationalization Gotcha**: AS nCodePage specifies the code page for the new file. vfp copies the contents of the currently selected table and, as it copies the data, automatically converts the data to the code page you specify for the new table or file.
-If possible, vfp marks the newly created table or file with the code page you specify.
-If you omit AS nCodePage, the newly created table or file is converted to the current vfp code page.
+**Internationalization Gotcha**: AS nCodePage specifies the code page for the new file.
+VFP copies the contents of the currently selected table and, as it copies the data, automatically converts the data to the code page you specify for the new table or file.
+If possible, VFP marks the newly created table or file with the code page you specify.
+If you omit AS nCodePage, the newly created table or file is converted to the current VFP code page.

 ### `COPY PROCEDURES ...
 AS nCodePage`